Why work with us

 The founders of Ecosystem Navigators have spent a substantial part of their careers in building, managing and navigating alliances, clusters and innovation ecosystems: you get the best of real-life experience.

-A vast international network of top-notch experts both in specific domains, ranging from innovation experts to economists, as well as in regions in all parts of the world.
+We have a vast global network of top-notch experts both in specific domains, ranging from innovation experts to economists.

-A tailor-made approach based on proven methods and tools, delivered by the experts to make your ambition into a success.
+A tailor-made approach based on proven methods and tools, delivered by the experts.

 A selection of initiatives in which the Ecosystem Navigators founders have contributed:

 Roger was the first CEO of Foodvalley NL until 2020.
 Since its establishment in 2004, Foodvalley has developed into one of the leading food ecosystem organisations in the world.
 The organisation is known for its demand driven, innovative way of working and its vast national and international network of food innovators.
 Over the years, it has attracted substantial international attention – both from overseas companies interested in participating in the ecosystems and by organisations keen on building a similar organisation.